SarahU/TrueFilmData/README.md

 Python - please install Python for your operating system.

-You can run this by calling the app with argument `I` python ./TrueFilmData/main.py W
+You can run this by calling the app with argument `I` From TrueFilmData
+`python main.py W`

 ####Query the data
 You can either query the data in Python via the Movie Data Source class or you check the database `select * from top_movies` will provide the 1000 movies that had the largest budget to revenue ratio You can run the budget to revenue ration report using:
+From TrueFilmData
-`python ./TrueFilmData/main.py R`
+`python main.py R`

 ###My Process & Thoughts: